OpenCDSS/cdss-rest-services-examples/examples/tstool/README.md

 Annual diversion records are derived from monthly diversion records and infrequent monthly and annual diversion record data for a structure.
-The year is defined as "irrigation year" November 1 to October 31 and therefore care should be taken when comparing with other year types such as calendar year or USGS Water Year (October 1 to September 30).
+The year is defined as "irrigation year" November 1 to October 31, with the numerical year being consistent with the ending calendar year.
+Therefore care should be taken when comparing with other year types such as calendar year or USGS Water Year (October 1 to September 30).
 See the discussion of daily data in a previous section for more information about `WaterClass` and total time series.